Eligible State of Iowa employees can elect to opt-out of state-sponsored health insurance coverage and receive a payment of $125 monthly.

 - If you are covered by a Board of Regents plan, you are eligible for an Opt-out payment.

 Electing to Opt-out of Health Insurance

 You may elect to opt-out of health insurance coverage:

 - When you are first eligible for state-sponsored health insurance coverage

-- During the annual enrollment and change period
+- During the annual open enrollment period

 - As a result of a qualifying life event where the life event is consistent with a change in health insurance that allows you to completely cancel health insurance.